asofs/asofs.github.io/_posts/2022-03-23-elena-ferrante.md

 A lot of people that read In The Margins have said that this was a wonderful series of essays that gives us a behind-the-scenes look at Ferrante's inspirations, her writing process, and so on.
 But In The Margins is a lot more than that.
 It is Ferrante's philosophical treatise.

 **The Real**

 Many great artists wrote works articulating the philosophy of their work.
 Kazimir Malevich wrote a treatise on Suprematism in his book "[Black Square](https://prom.ua/p1259196875-chernyj-kvadrat-kazimir.html)" — which unfortunately, I can't find any English translations of.
-Same with Mark Rothko, [anyone else?].
+Mark Rothko did the same in [The Artist's Reality: Philosophies of Art](https://www.amazon.com/dp/B007XQ3VTG/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).
 Reading these, you get the sense that the greatest ambition and struggle of artists is the same — the challenge of conveying the real.

 Malevich, for instance, hated realism.
 For him, a realistic painting was merely a copy of some object or scene that exists.
 There is nothing of the artist added to the finished work other than their fine skills and brush strokes.
 You have to move beyond reality and into abstraction in order to unearth something new to the viewer and connect them with the mind of the artist in an illuminating way.